Amandal4012/deltamath2/README.md

 <p> <a href="https://docs.google.com/document/d/1EnXdV97q9qXYqUsl24JDM6RwHIITDTS2x0J2gca3UMs/edit?usp=sharing"> My gDoc plan</p>

 <h2> Reflection </h2>
 <p> I initially picked DeltaMath to work on because I thought it would be fun to do the links and sign in box.
 The site also looks fairly simple, so making it would be interesting for me.
-I also am learning positioning, dead links with this project </p>
+I also am learning positioning, dead links with this project.
+I figured out how to make clickable html elements like a div, with text on it.
+I also learned about how to create links that change color when you hover over them. </p>